LEADR-official/leadr-sdk-unity/README.md

 ## Requirements

 - Unity 2020.3 or later
-- Unity 2021.2+ for UI Toolkit components
+- (Unity 2021.2+ for UI Toolkit components)
+- A LEADR account and game ID

 ## Installation